-The management and administration of the company is outsourced to Peoplecare Health Limited (formerly named Lysaght Peoplecare Limited) under the terms of a five (5) year management agreement.
+The management and administration of the company is outsourced to Peoplecare Health Limited under the terms of a five (5) year management agreement.
+The current agreement is the second five (5) year term.
 The Risk Committee is responsible for monitoring Peoplecare's compliance with the risk management policies and procedures that are in place and reviews the adequacy of the risk management framework in relation to the risks faced by the company.
 The Risk Committee is assisted in its oversight role by internal audit functions performed by a professional services firm.
 The Internal Auditor undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported through the company's Audit Committee to the Board of Directors.